skypjack/entt/docs/md/entity.md

 number of those owned, the greater the performance of the group itself.

 As a side note, it's no longer possible to sort all groups when defining nested ones.
-This is because the most restrictive groups share the elements with the less restrictive ones and ordering the latter would invalidate the former.<br/>
+This is because the most restrictive group shares its elements with the less restrictive ones and ordering the latter would invalidate the former.<br/>
 However, given a family of nested groups, it's still possible to sort the most restrictive of them.
-To prevent users from having to remember which of their groups is the most restrictive, they offer the `sortable` member function to know if their items can be sorted or not.
+To prevent users from having to remember which of their groups is the most restrictive, the registry class offers the `sortable` member function to know if a group can be sorted or not.

 ## Types: const, non-const and all in between